Due to the amount of educational video content available, you need to learn how to learn from video effectively.

 Call to Action

 While you utilize the advice above to learn from video, I’d love to hear from you about your achievements and/or your struggles.
-Leave a comment below or post on the Facebook group.
+Post on the Facebook group, or contact me directly!